 Intake Complete: This category represents the number of files that the City has received from the intake contractor, which are ready for review and eligibility determination.
-The City has reviewed all but 90 of these files.
 The difference between this category and the next category are the files that are waiting additional GLO-required documents from the applicant in order to complete the file.
 This number has dropped from last month due to files sent back to the intake contractor for further processing.

-Eligibility Review Complete: This category represents the number of files that have been determined to be eligible per City, CLO and HUD standards.
+Eligibility Review Complete: This category represents the number of files that have been determined to be eligible per City, GLO and HUD standards.
 These files are now moving through inspections, environmental review and completion of the final scope of work with the builder and homeowner.